smartprix/sm-webpack-config/README.md

 	// makes a .gz file for each bundle produced
 	gzip: false,

+	// whether to delete the existing files in the destination folder
+	clean: true,

 	// whether to not display much info while running dev server
 	quiet: true,